PROTOCOL DETAILS

 • A proportional amount of tokenIn is released to the solver

-• Multiple solvers can fill the same order until it's complete
+• Multiple solvers can fill the same order until it is complete

-Same-chain fills release input tokens immediately to the solver.
+Same-chain fills release input tokens immediately to the solver's originRecipient. msg.value must be 0, otherwise InvalidMsgValue.

-Cross-chain fills trigger a fill report sent back to the origin chain:
+Cross-chain fills send a FillReport back to the origin chain:

-• Input tokens are released to the solver's specified originRecipient
+• When the report is delivered, reportFill() releases input tokens to the solver's originRecipient

 3. Order Completion